kykiefer/depression-detect/README.md

 3. Introducing network recurrence ([LSTM](http://blog.echen.me/2017/05/30/exploring-lstms/)).
 4. Incorporate Vocal Tract Length Perturbation ([VTLP](http://www.cs.toronto.edu/~ndjaitly/jaitly-icml13.pdf)).

 Depression moves across a spectrum, so deriving a binary classification (depressed or not depressed) from a single test (PHQ-8) is somewhat naïve and perhaps unrealistic.
 The threshold for a depression classification was a score of 10, but how much difference in depression related speech prosody exists between a 9 (classified as not depressed) and a 10 (classified as depressed)?
-For this reason, the problem may be better approached by using regression techniques to predict participants' PHQ-8 scores, scoring the model based on RMSE.
+For this reason, the problem may be better approached by using regression techniques to predict participants' PHQ-8 scores and scoring the model based on RMSE.

 <img alt="PHQ-8 Distribution" src="images/phq8_dist.png" width='500'>